__Don’t procrastinate when facts are obvious.

 Afterthought 1.

 When I was in America a week or so ago, a young entrepreneur came up to me and said proudly, "I'm a ‘serial entrepreneur.’
-I start businesses and then sell them to big businesses like Google and Apple."
+I start businesses and then sell them to big businesses like Google and Apple.""Next time you have a business to sell, give me a call first!"
+I replied laughing.

 That’s his business model.
 It's rather like a guy who sells "day-old chicks."
 It's a very efficient business model.
 What’s your own business model? .